Polymer/tools/packages/gen-typescript-declarations/README.md

 ```

 If you're using NPM, you can add this script to the NPM `prepack` script to
 generate and include typings in your NPM package every time you publish.
+Most
+users will want to configure their `.gitignore` so that the generated typings
+are not committed to their Git repository.
+In this case, take care to configure
+your `.npmignore` and/or `package.json`  to ensure that they are included when
+you publish to NPM (run `npm pack` to check before publishing).

 If you are still using Bower, ensure you run `npm run generate-typings` to
 generate the latest typings and commit them to your repository before tagging